sivepanda/p2poker/p2p_poker_algorithm.md

 1. Player A starts with a plaintext array of 52 cards.
 2. Each player in order (A → B → C) does the following:
    - Shuffles the array
-   - Encrypts every card with their own ephemeral private key using a **commutative encryption scheme** (e.g. SRA), so that layers can be removed in any order
+   - Encrypts every card with their own private key using a **commutative encryption scheme** (e.g. SRA), so that layers can be removed in any order
 3. After C encrypts, the deck has 3 layers of encryption: `[ABC-encrypted]`
 4. C broadcasts the fully-encrypted deck to all players.
 Everyone stores this as the canonical deck.
+   - At this point, every played has a shuffled array of 52 cards, under three layes of encyrption

 ---

 ### Phase 2: Dealing

+In Poker, each player starts off with two cards, drawn from a shared deck.
+Therefore, each player must be asigned two unique indices, which represent the index of their two cards in the deck/array.

 Card indices are pre-assigned by position in the order:
 - A receives cards at index `0, 1`